QUTPy/QUTPy/Getting started with Python3 on OS X Yosemite.md

 	export PROJECT_HOME=$HOME/Projects
 	source /usr/local/bin/virtualenvwrapper.sh

-By setting PIP_REQUIRE_VIRTUALENV=true it prevents pip from running outside of a virtualenv - this might not suit you if you already have work using the systemwide python environment, but is a way to 'force' using virtualenv.
+By setting PIP_REQUIRE_VIRTUALENV=true it prevents pip from running outside of a virtualenv - this might not suit you if you already have work using the system wide python environment, but is a way to 'force' using virtualenv.

 Make your first virtualenv: